 A cancer diagnosis can feel overwhelming — you face questions, big decisions and a torrent of new information.
-For the newly diagnosed, YSC offers help in understanding your diagnosis, tools for managing your treatment and support from young women who have been there.
+For the newly diagnosed, YSC offers help in understanding your diagnosis, tools for managing your health and support from young women who have been there.

 We hope these resources can help you take control of your healthcare—and face your new diagnosis with strength, confidence and hope.
+We encourage you to order YSC's Newly Diagnosed Treatment Navigator - a wealth of information and support just for YOU and free of cost.

 If you are newly diagnosed with metastatic breast cancer, please visit our Metastatic Breast Cancer page.